-Last week Musk made a statement (on Twitter of course) that Tesla might sell its Bitcoin.
+Back in May Musk made a statement (on Twitter of course) that Tesla might sell its Bitcoin.
 Surprise, surprise that turned out to not be true, which could end up interesting the U.S. Securities and Exchange Commission (SEC), although I’m sure Musk will talk his way out of it.

 But the damage was done.
-Add that to reports that the People’s Bank of China was banning cryptocurrencies as a form of payment (old news actually, but reported as new) and Bitcoin tanked BIG TIME dragging Ethereum and many other coins down with it.
+Add that to reports that the People’s Bank of China was banning cryptocurrencies as a form of payment (old news actually, but reported as new) and Bitcoin tanked BIG TIME, dragging Ethereum and many other coins down with it.
 So what’s happening now and what should you do?

 You may remember that Elon Musk and his ‘fratboy’ friends were the ones who bigged-up Dogecoin (a joke coin from beginning to end) and then he made it crash by a comment on the U.S. TV programme Saturday Night Live.

-However, that behaviour and his latest comments on Bitcoin have primarily served to make investors – particularly crypto enthusiasts – respect him less.
+However, that behaviour and his recent comments on Bitcoin have primarily served to make investors – particularly crypto enthusiasts – respect him less.
 As this article in Coindesk shows, the response to his tweets about Bitcoin has been generally to ridicule his position.

 So, although he did effectively push down the price of Bitcoin, Ethereum and many other coins, the effect didn’t last as long as it might have done this time last year.
 Quite a few people (myself included) went in a ‘bought the dip’ so Bitcoin and others have bounced back quicker than might have been expected.

-In my view Bitcoin, Ethereum and many other cryptocurrencies have a long future.
+In my view Bitcoin, Ether and many other cryptocurrencies have a long future.
 I personally invest in cryptocurrencies because I think they are the future of money.
 So, as with my stock market investments, I take a long view.